extremecoders-re/firmware-analysis-toolkit/README.md

 FAT is a toolkit built in order to help security researchers analyze and identify vulnerabilities in IoT and embedded device firmware.
 This is built in order to use for the "*[Offensive IoT Exploitation](http://offensiveiotexploitation.com/)*" training conducted by [Attify](https://attify.com).

-This is a (minor) rewrite of original repo available at https://github.com/attify/firmware-analysis-toolkit.
+This is a rewrite of original repo available at https://github.com/attify/firmware-analysis-toolkit.

+## What's changed ?

+The original scripts - `fat.py` & `reset.sh`  required the user to enter the root and database password during running.
+This updated script automates the process and thus does not require any manual intervention.

 ## Installation instructions